Discover the approach of functional medicine to Acne to solve it for good.

 Therefore, antibiotic treatment isn’t an ideal solution.

-This brings us onto the next strategy that isn’t always the best idea - and our advice may seem counter-intuitive - cleansing.
+That brings us onto the next strategy that isn’t always the best idea - and our advice may seem counter-intuitive - cleansing.

 Why cleansing your skin isn’t the best way to clear up acne (and can make things worse!)